lammps/lammps/doc/src/fix_mdi_qm.rst

 series of system configurations.
 In this use case *connect no* is used along with the :doc:`mdi connect and exit <mdi>` command to one-time initiate/terminate the connection outside the loop.

+The *elements* keyword allows specification of what element each LAMMPS atom type corresponds to.
+This is specified by the atomic number of the element, e.g. 13 for Al.  An atomic number must be specified for each of the ntypes LAMMPS atom types.
+Ntypes is typically specified via the create_box command or in the data file read by the read_data command.
+If this keyword is not specified, then this fix will send the LAMMPS atom type for each atom to the MDI engine.
+If both the LAMMPS driver and the MDI engine are initialized so that atom type values are consistent in both codes, then the *elements* keyword is not needed.
+Otherwise the keyword can be used to insure the two codes are consistent in their definition of atomic species.

 ----------